Garlic Confit – a simple and delicious culinary technique that leaves you with the most savory garlic and beautifully infused olive oil!

-- Place rendered chicken fat into small saucepan.
+- Place rendered chicken fat or olive oil into small saucepan.

 - Let simmer, covered, approx. 1 hour or until garlic becomes browned.